ravgotrasahil/ravgotrasahil-github.io/teaching/r/salary/salary.md

     ## F-statistic: 11.42 on 1 and 41 DF,  p-value: 0.001605

 We expect experienced workers to be paid more, all else being equal.
-How does these residuals---that is, salary adjusted for experience---look when we stratify them by sex?
+How do these residuals---that is, salary adjusted for experience---look when we stratify them by sex?

     boxplot(resid(lm1)~salary$Sex)